Kershaw, LA Stars Shine, Dodgers Top Rays 8-3 in WS Opener

 Kershaw threw nine balls in the first, when he stranded a pair of runners, then threw just nine more over the next three innings.

-“He had a game plan to try to really quiet down things from there and he executed," said Kevin Kiermeier, who ended Kershaw's streak of 13 retired in a row with a fifth-inning homer that cut the Rays’ deficit to 2-1.
+“He had a game plan to try to really quiet down things from there and he executed," said Kevin Kiermaier, who ended Kershaw's streak of 13 retired in a row with a fifth-inning homer on a hanging slider that cut the Rays’ deficit to 2-1.

 Game 2 is Wednesday night.
 The Dodgers, who posted the best record in the majors during the shortened season and showed off all their stars in Game 1, plan to throw a collection of pitchers started by Tony Gonsolin against Rays ace Blake Snell.